Why Many Finance Teams Struggle With ERP Systems — And How It Hurts Their Financial Reporting

 Generic Chart of Accounts

-Many companies fail to customize their CoA to reflect their business structure, resulting in confusing reports.
+Many companies fail to customize their Chart of Accounts (CoA) to reflect their business structure.
+This results in confusing reports.

 Bad Opening Balances and Migration Data